vpdb/server/README.md

 ## What is it?

 VPDB is an open platform where people can share their digital recreations of virtual pinball tables and everything else around virtual pinball.
-This is the server part of the platform, a.k.a the API.
+This is the server side of the platform, a.k.a the API.
 If you're looking for the web application, it's [here](https://github.com/vpdb/website).

 ## Stack